 - Exploring the effects of eliminating redundant features from the model

-Parts of this example are covered in our XLMiner Online Help.
-You can follow the case study on your own PC if you have Analytic Solver Platform or XLMiner V2015-R2 or later -- if you're registered and logged in on Solver.com, you can download a free trial here.
-Faculty members teaching MBA students with our software are invited to contact us about access to Frontline's Apache Spark Big Data cluster on Amazon Web Services, where this and other example datasets are pre-loaded.
+Parts of this example are covered in our Analytic Solver Data Mining Online Help.
+You can follow the case study on your own PC if you have Analytic Solver installed, or if you are using the Analytic Solver Cloud app within Desktop or Online Excel, you can download a free trial here.

 One take-away from this blog post is that a statistically representative sample can be "just as good" as the full dataset for many kinds of analysis.
 This is hardly a new idea -- statisticians and practitioners have applied sampling methods to great effect for many years -- but it seems to have been lost in the hype over Big Data.